 4.)
 When the lumbar nerve is affected, sciatica symptoms may occur.

 5.)
 An onset of Pinched Nerve symptoms may arise, particularly in the area of the cervical spine.

 Individuals suffering from facet syndrome may feel worse in the morning, due to increased inflammation and stiffness that occurs during a resting period.
 They tend to have stiffness and usually will feel somewhat better after they have been moving around.
 As the day progresses they tend to be ok as long as they keep moving.
 However, for those having to work seated all day or work from a computer, they may find they are at a greater risk of experiencing pain

 throughout the day.
 Patients often try shifting their posture in an attempt to find relief.
 But while this temporarily reduces discomfort, the resulting poor posture can trigger muscle spasms in the surrounding tissue, forcing the irritated facet joints more firmly together and making movement in the low back even more painful.

 Treatment for Facet Joint Syndrome

-People with lumbar facet syndrome respond particularly well to chiropractic care.
+People with lumbar facet syndrome respond particularly well to Chiropractic care in the Villages.

 If you’re experiencing symptoms mentioned above and are looking for a chiropractor in The Villages, you can schedule a free consultation at Legacy Clinic of Chiropractic.
 While the mechanisms underlying facet syndrome are similar for everyone, there are factors unique to each patient, however, which determine what type of care will work best for you.
 If your condition is out of